ductsoup/Light-Sensor-Suite/README.md

 A more practical approach is to use either fluorescent or LED dimmable fixtures over task areas then use a down looking light sensor as feedback to modulate the artificial light and consistently maintain any given light level at the work plane.

 Commercial light sensors are relatively expensive to install, have limited sensitiviety, and are prone to noise because  they typically use a 0-10V analog signal.
-The goal here is to adapt widely available, inexpensive and very accurate smart phone sensor technology for use in an industrial environment to provide a clean, digital, floating point value that's more accurate and virtually immune to noise.
+The goal here is to adapt widely available, inexpensive and very accurate smart phone sensor technology for use in an industrial environment to provide a clean, digital, floating point value that's more accurate and inherently immune to noise.

 ![LSS Overview](/images/light-suite.png)